anodynos/accesscontrol-re/README.md

         }, ...
     ]

-    addAccessInfo(accessInfos);        // also accepts a single accessInfo const ac: AccessControl = build(); // @note: can call only `_.once`!
+    addAccessInfo(accessInfos);        // also accepts a single IAccessInfo const ac: AccessControl = build(); // @note: can call only `_.once`!

     // you should use `ac.permission()` only from now on :-)